What is parenting time?

 Parenting time is the time that a child spends in the care of each parent.
 This used to be called access.

-If a court order or agreement gives your partner parenting time, you cannot stop them from seeing their children unless you think it is not safe for the children.
+If a court order or agreement gives your partner parenting time, you cannot stop them from seeing the children unless you think it is not safe for the children.
 For example, if your partner has been drinking or using drugs, you can stop them from driving with the children.

 There are different ways to set up parenting time: